 More than 95 percent of new North American passenger vehicles are equipped with some type of engine immobilizer system.
 Of this number, more than 80 percent of these vehicles’ keys and fobs can be cloned.
-A significant majority of the remaining vehicles engine immobilizer systems can be programmed by locksmiths.
+A significant major of the remaining vehicles engine immobilizer systems can programmed by locksmiths.

 Around the same time, some luxury vehicle manufacturers introduced rolling code transponder-based engine immobilizer systems.
 A rolling code transponder changes its value (code).
 Every time the ignition key is cycled in the ignition lock, the computer will expect a new value.

 Then came the encrypted transponders that use a Challenge and Response function to calculate the value sent to the vehicle's on-board computer.
 The encrypted transponder values are based on mathematical algorithms.
 The transponder and the on-board computer use these algorithms to calculate the response.
 If the response sent by the transponder matches the on-board computer’s calculation, the engine will start.

 As transponders were evolving to provide higher levels of security, vehicle manufacturers personalized their transponders.
 This made it more difficult for aftermarket key blank manufacturers to produce transponders that are compatible with the original equipment manufacturers.
 Mitsubishi is a good example of a vehicle manufacturer who made it much more difficult to find compatible transponder-equipped key blanks for their different models and years vehicles.

 Transponders come in two types: programmable and clonable.
 Programmable transponders have a set value.
 This value is then programmed into the vehicle's on-board computer.

 Common original equipment transponder-equipped keys/fobs come in the following four types:

 - Remote Key Entry (RKE) with an attached blade for keyed start

 - Passive Key Entry/Proximity Keyless Entry (PKE) fob (no attached blade) both with remote functions.